International ecommerce

 A key differentiator in international markets is offering customer support in the local language, with staff who understand local customs and expectations.
 Multilingual support tools and region-specific FAQs can reduce friction and increase customer satisfaction.

-What’s more, showcasing product reviews from local customers in their native language not only builds trust but also provides valuable social proof tailored to each market.
-This helps overcome skepticism and can boost conversion rates, especially in regions where peer recommendations are highly valued.
+Showcasing product reviews from local customers in their native language builds trust and provides social proof tailored to each market.
+This helps overcome skepticism and can boost conversion rates, especially in regions where peer recommendations carry significant weight.

 Common Pitfalls to Avoid